 Orientation fee: The Orientation Fee is charged to all incoming students (first year, transfer and graduate students) to cover the costs associated with the summer and winter Orientation programs including but not limited to advising, registration, social programs, correspondence with new students, and new student program materials.
 This is a mandatory fee regardless of your ability to attend the orientation session.

 Transcript fee ($5.00): A $ 5.00 per semester transcript fee is charged to your account.
 This fee allows students to request and receive official transcripts without additional charge.
 The transcript fee is billed each semester with a $60.00 cap.

 College Fee ($12.50 or $0.85/credit): A mandatory SUNY fee which supports debt service reduction as required by the New York State Dormitory Authority.
 This fee was initiated to retire municipal Bonds that were issued to build the State University campuses.

 Course Fees(s): Charges for a lab/material use fee and/or a non-remedial writing instructional materials fee.
 Some courses have required course fees.
 A $1,219.87 course fee will be charged to all students who are registered for music private lessons or music master classes.
 For more information regarding Private Lessons, Master Class, and recitals, please click here.

 Performance Lab Fee ($37.00): This fee is designed to cover the costs associated with recording student concerts, instrument inventory, instrument maintenance, and instrument rental.
 This fee is assessed to all Conservatory of Music students (including students pursuing a minor in music).

-Liberal Studies ID Fee ($15.00): A one-time, mandatory ID fee will be charged for first-semester matriculated Liberal Studies students.
+ID Fee ($20.00): A one-time, mandatory ID fee will be charged for first-semester students.